Changing Domain Name & SEO Impacts: Expert Tips + Checklist

 Migrating a domain is no small feat, as you can see!
 Even if it’s the right choice for your brand, it requires careful planning, attention to detail, and well-executed strategies.
 For larger sites, enlisting the help of a developer and an SEO professional is often necessary.

 Many web hosts offer free migration services, which alleviates some of the technical burdens.
 Check out our list of top web hosting providers for features, where we include details about which ones provide migration.
+You might also be interested in our top picks for Best Website Builders for SEO.

 Good luck!